asiradnan/asiradnan/README.md

 - [Linkedin](https://www.linkedin.com/in/asiradnan/)
 - [Facebook](https://www.facebook.com/asiradnan23/)

 You can ask me anything.
-I am looking forward to absorb knowledge 🧠  gain experience 🏭 collaborate 🤝 and build amazing products for the world 🌍!
+I am looking forward to absorb knowledge, gain experience, collaborate and build amazing products for the world!